 What about finding the email details and social media details, isn't that a lot of work?
 Well, yes but it pays off in the end!
 A complete (or nearly complete) spreadsheet will give you more opportunities now and definitely more in the future – it is worth investing the time now!
 There are a couple of tools that you can use to make your life somewhat easier:

-Buzzstream – Although it isn't perfect Buzzstream is CRM for blogger outreach and link building.
+Buzzstream – Although it isn't perfect Buzzstream is the CRM for blogger outreach and link building.
 As well as helping you organise everything correctly it will also head off of its own accord and try and find emails and social media profiles for any prospects that you add to the database or project.
 Alas, you do have to pay!

 The Contact Finder – For those who have to watch the pennies I would point you to The Contact Finder in Citation Labs that will do much the same for the URLs that you specify at a very reasonable price.